 This project is a simple way to make your own figure prop out of pvc pipe fitted into a flanges on a wood base.

 The best part about this frame is it can be broken down for storage, perfect if you do not have a lot of space.
-Just add a mask, gloves and some creepy clothes and you will have yourself one big creeper to hang around your home for parties or for fun porch decor.
+Just add a mask, gloves and some creepy clothes and you will have yourself one enormous creeper to hang around your home for parties or for fun porch decor.

 This guy is sure to scare the bejeezus out of trick-or-treaters Plus what a great photo for your next Halloween gathering?